 7. Topical medications.
 Some OTC and even some prescription medications can trigger allergic reactions.
 This includes antibiotic ointments such as neomycin (found in Neosporin or triple antibiotic ointment) and bacitracin (found in Polysporin).
 It may also include numbing creams such as benzocaine (found in Solarcaine and Lanacaine).
 Recently, I am seeing many reactions to home remedies such as tea tree oil and other essential oils.

 8. Chemicals in clothing.
 While many people are aware that laundry detergent can be a problem, it's less well-known that items of clothing themselves may trigger allergic reactions.
-This may be due to the dyes that are used to color the clothing, or may be due to other chemicals [formaldehyde finishes] that are sometimes added to clothing to make it wrinkle-free.
-While you should always wash clothing before wearing, some of these chemicals stay in clothing despite washing.
-I've seen more reactions in recent years from some of the dark clothing dyes (especially blue dyes that are found in blue, black, and other dark colored items).
+This may be due to the dyes that are used to color the clothing, or maybe due to other chemicals [formaldehyde finishes] that are sometimes added to clothing to make it wrinkle-free.
+While you should always wash clothing before wearing it, some of these chemicals stay in clothing despite washing.
+I've seen more reactions in recent years from some of the dark clothing dyes (especially blue dyes that are found in blue, black, and other dark-colored items).
 These dyes are released more easily when exposed to sweat and when used in synthetic materials, such as workout clothing.
-If this is a concern, I recommend using only lighter colored shirts.
+If this is a concern, I recommend using only lighter-colored shirts.
 Note that the labels on clothing do NOT indicate what color dyes have been used.